Inuit culture: Challenges created by a changed way of life

 Given such changes in their way of life, keeping their own identity and recollection of history and ancestors proved to be an extraordinary challenge many Inuit could not meet.
 These changes led to alcohol and drug problems.
-The suicide rate of the Inuit rose four times as high as the one of the remaining population of Canada.
+The suicide rate of the Inuit rose four times as high as that of the remaining population of Canada.

 In the early 21st century the infant mortality rate is still high, about four times higher than the rest of Canada, and the lifespan relatively short, about 13 years less than the rest of the country.
 However, the Inuit population has grown considerably since the 1960s when there were about 12,000 and, as of the 2016 Canadian census, increasing to just over 65,025, distributed among some 70 settlements, some of which have a population of a few hundred only.
 They account for about 0.142% of the total population of Canada, and about 4% of the indigenous population, as of 2011.
 From 2006 to 2016, the Inuit population grew by 29.1% and the total Aboriginal population has grown by 42.5%—more than four times the growth rate of the non-Aboriginal population over the same period.

 Within a very short time, modern technology replaced methods and technologies that had been passed on for centuries.
 Firearms replaced lances and harpoons, snowmobiles, mainly Polaris, Ski-Doo and Yamaha took the place of dog sled teams (the name Ski-Doo is often used for the whole category, since Joseph-Armand Bombardier 1922 built the first snowmobile, Ski-Dog, which mutated to Ski-Doo by a typographical error).
 ATVs (all-terrain vehicles, quad-bikes) became widely accepted as a general means of transportation.

 The Inuit have become consumers who make their living by fishing, hunting, trapping and production of artwork.
 They also perform wage labour, and often must be supported by additional social welfare.
 Government support is often the only source of income.
 The number of recipients is much higher than the average of Canada.
 Also, the share of employees in public service is 20 to 30 percent, compared to 7 percent for Canada.
 This is extremely high, and has been rising even higher since the creation of Nunavut.
 Nowadays only a few areas are left where traditional methods of hunting and fishing have been preserved in their original form.